 - 95 - Evil World

-Younger Toguro is completely missing from the prototype screen.
-The game crashes at the beginning of the match if you try force-selecting him, so he likely wasn't finished yet.
+Younger Toguro is completely missing from this screen.
+The game crashes at the beginning of the match if you try forcing him to be selected, and he has no graphical data left in the ROM, so he likely wasn't finished yet.

 The characters were spaced farther apart in the final version, presumably to make them easier to select.
 Jin was also flipped the opposite direction.

 - Itsuki is missing his floating hands technique.